Thinking Without Our Brains

-Rudolf Steiner deemed life in the ordinary, real world to be a hollow sham.
+According to Rudolf Steiner, life in the ordinary world is, in many ways, a hollow sham.
 The physical universe is harsh and cold.
 The daily grind is oppressive.
-Life is bleak.
-He cited with approval a line from Goethe:
+Descent to earthly incarnation weakens our ties to the spirit realm.
+Steiner cited with approval a line from Goethe:

-“[W]e may point to spiritual science [i.e., his own teachings: Anthroposophy] as a bearer of the redemption of human longing ...
+“[W]e may point to spiritual science [i.e., his teachings: Anthroposophy] as a bearer of the redemption of human longing ...
 [S]piritual science now provides what tempestuous but also woeful human beings have sought for a long time.”

 Things are worse than ever in the modern age, Steiner suggested, and he knew the reason: Our thinking is badly fouled up.
 Our values are wrong.
 And much of this is the result of modern science.
 Steiner called his own doctrines "spiritual science," claiming that he used clairvoyance to objectively study the spirit realm.
 Consequently, he sometimes affirmed science and scientific thinking.
 More often, however, he denounced all sciences except his own.

 “Therefore, the modern physicist says: in reality, nothing exists except swinging, moving atoms; everything else is merely a creation of my brain, formed by it when it is touched by the movement in the outer world.